MrEbabi/Woocommerce-Helper-Functions/README.md

 Add a new column to or Edit an existing column on Woocommerce Admin Order List Page or Edit Preview Section of Orders

 ---

+## avalidate-if-input-is-order-number
+Check if the input number is a valid Order Number or not

+---